Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

 The third condition in Conjecture \ref{conj:GV-original} refers to the fields of CM-type Hodge structures of $M$ and the mirror manifold $W$.
-An easy way to make sense of this condition is to think of them as the endomorphism fields of the unique simple component of $H^n(M;\Q)$ and $H^n(W;\Q)$ containing the Hodge $(n,0)$ component.
-If one should require other simple components to be of CM-type, as discussed before, then one may also have to refine the the third condition to clarify what we mean by the ``field''.
-One should also bear in mind that $\dim_\Q[H^n(M;\Q)]$ is not necessarily equal to $\dim_\Q[H^n(W;\Q)]$. $\bullet$ \end{anythng}
+An easy way to make sense of this condition is to think of them as the endomorphism fields of the unique simple component of $H^n(M;\Q)$ and $H^n(W;\Q)$ containing the Hodge $(n,0)$ component, the level-$n$ simple component.
+If one should require other simple components to be of CM-type, as discussed before, then one may also have to refine the the third condition; whether it is read as an isomorphism of the CM fields of the level-$n$ components on both sides, or as isomoprhisms of some pairs of simple components of $H^*(M;\Q)$ and $H^*(W;\Q)$.
+In general, $\dim_\Q[H^n(M;\Q)]$ is not necessarily equal to $\dim_\Q[H^n(W;\Q)]$, so there is no natural choice of pairs of simple components besides the pair of the level-$n$ components. \end{anythng}

-\begin{anythng} For a Ricci-flat K\"{a}hler manifold $M$, its Hodge diamonds can be non--zero not only in the vertical diagonal terms ($h^{k,k}$ with $k=0,\cdots, n$) and horizontal diagonal terms ($h^{p,n-p}$ with $p=0,\cdots, n$), but also in the off--diagonal terms.
-Certainly all the off--diagonal terms are zero when $M$ is an elliptic curve, K3 surface, or a Calabi--Yau 3-fold.
-But $h^{q,0}$ with $q \neq 0, n$ can be non-zero when $M$ is \begin{itemize} \item a complex torus of $n\geq 2$ dimensions, or \item a hyper-K\"{a}hler manifold of real 8-dimensions and higher, or \item a product of Ricci-flat K\"{a}hler manifolds one of which is either a complex torus or a hyper-K\"{a}hler manifold. \end{itemize} Moreover, there are Calabi--Yau fourfolds where all the $h^{q,0}$'s are zero for $q=1,\cdots, 3$, but the off-diagonal term $h^{2,1}$ is non-zero.
+\begin{anythng} For a Ricci-flat K\"{a}hler manifold $M$, its Hodge diamond can be non--zero not only in the vertical diagonal terms ($h^{k,k}$ with $k=0,\cdots, n$) and horizontal diagonal terms ($h^{p,n-p}$ with $p=0,\cdots, n$), but also in the off--diagonal terms.
+Certainly all the off--diagonal terms are zero when $M$ is an elliptic curve, K3 surface, or a Calabi--Yau threefold.
+But $h^{q,0}$ with $q \neq 0, n$ can be non-zero when $M$ is \begin{itemize} \item a complex torus of $n\geq 2$ dimensions, or \item a hyper-K\"{a}hler manifold of real 8-dimensions and higher, or \item a product of Ricci-flat K\"{a}hler manifolds one of which is either a complex torus or a hyper-K\"{a}hler manifold. \end{itemize} Moreover, there are Calabi--Yau fourfolds where all the $h^{q,0}$'s are zero for $q=1,\cdots, 3$, but the off-diagonal term $h^{2,1}$ is non-zero (see \cite[(90)]{Braun:2014xka} for a class of toric hypersurface fourfolds where $h^{2,1}\neq 0$).

-The authors of this paper are not aware of a proof indicating that the Hodge structure on $H^k(M;\Q)$ with $k\neq n$ is always of CM-type when one just requires that the Hodge structure on $H^n(M;\Q)$ is of CM-type.
-We then face a question whether we should read the conditions in Conjecture \ref{conj:GV-original} as that for $H^n(M;\Q)$ and $H^n(W;\Q)$ (the vertical part of the Hodge diamond of $M$), or that for all the cohomology groups including the off-diagonal parts of the cohomology group of $M$. $\bullet$ \end{anythng}
+The authors of this paper are not aware of a proof indicating that the Hodge structure on $H^k(M;\Q)$ with $k\neq n$ is always of CM-type when one just requires that the Hodge structure on $H^n(M;\Q)$ is of CM-type (see Rmk. \ref{statmnt:CM-from-H2-to-H1}).
+We then face a question whether we should read the conditions in Conjecture \ref{conj:GV-original} as that for $H^n(M;\Q)$ and $H^n(W;\Q)$ (the vertical part of the Hodge diamond of $M$), or that for all the cohomology groups including the off-diagonal parts of the cohomology group of $M$. \end{anythng}